youpy/Hoover.js/README.md

 # Hoover.js

-A [neume.js](https://github.com/mohayonao/neume.js) synth for Hoover sound
+A JavaScript library to play hoover sound on Web Audio API.
+It is (almost) compatible with OscillatorNode.

 ## See also